GabrielStancu/StripeConnector/README.md

 ###### docker-compose up

 To see a list of available endpoints, access the Swagger doc at http://localhost:5000/swagger/index.html.
 Any URL in the Doc has to be appended to the service's address (http://localhost:5000).

+Before running it, replace the [place key here] placeholder under the project root's "appsettings.json" with the secret key from your Stripe account.